oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/View/README.md

 - List: `dataSource` is the current data source of the list, and `activeRecords` are the selected data in the list.
 Specifically, `showDataSource` is the current displayed data source, which is the data source processed by search, sorting, pagination, etc., and is also the data source we actually use in the component.
 - Object: `dataSource` and `activeRecords` are always completely consistent, and their length is always `1`.
 Therefore, we sometimes define a `formData` property in the component and provide a default implementation: `this.activeRecords?.[0] || {}`.

-## （三）Component Lifecycle and Component Behavior
+## （Ⅲ）Component Lifecycle and Component Behavior
 During `automated rendering`, we usually cannot clearly know the specific interaction between the `current component and child components` or the `current component and adjacent components`.
 Even when defining the `current component`, we do not need to care (and in some cases may not be able to care) about the specific situation of the `child components`.
 This also determines that we cannot completely encapsulate all the functional logic required for the page in a single component as we do when using the native `Vue` framework.

 When we use the native `Vue` framework to build pages, we usually initiate a backend request in the `beforeMount` or `mounted` lifecycle of the `outermost component` to obtain data.
 However, if the component is handed over to the `automated rendering` mechanism, changes in the `XML structure` will lead to changes in the `component topology structure`.
 To cope with this series of changes, we have proposed some concepts: